 Pricing:

-Limitations: Skima doesn't publish the size of its candidate database, making it difficult to compare data coverage against platforms like Pin (850M+ profiles).
+Limitations: Unlike Pin (850M+ profiles), Skima doesn’t publish its database size, making data coverage hard to compare.
 No major enterprise reference customers are publicly cited.
-The tool focuses heavily on parsing and matching - it's more of a screening specialist than a full recruiting workflow platform.
+Skima focuses on parsing and matching - it’s a screening specialist rather than a full recruiting workflow platform.

-Good for: Small to mid-sized recruiting teams that want a focused, affordable resume parsing and matching tool with broad integration support.
+Good for: Small to mid-sized recruiting teams that want a focused, affordable resume parsing and matching tool.

 5. SmartRecruiters - Enterprise ATS With AI Ranking

-SmartRecruiters is an enterprise-grade ATS that includes SmartAssistant, an AI feature that scores and ranks candidates against job requirements.
-The platform creates evidence-backed shortlists from profile data, and its Winston Chat feature guides applicants through the process with conversational AI.
-But there's a catch worth knowing about before you sign.
+SmartRecruiters is an enterprise-grade ATS built around SmartAssistant - an AI feature that scores and ranks candidates against job requirements.
+Evidence-backed shortlists come from profile data, and Winston Chat guides applicants through the process with conversational AI.
+Before you sign, though, there’s a catch worth knowing about.

 Key features: